-NOTE: Alwaye mail the lab slip with your samples!
+NOTE: Always mail the lab slip with your samples!

-- STEP 9.
-Tape once around the cardboard sleeve.
-Attach the 4 inch x 6 inch white merchandise return label to the top of the mailer.
+STEP 9.
 Attach one priority mail sticker to the top of the package and one to the bottom.
 The mailer card should have your postal address on one side.
 The other side should be BLANK.
-You want the blank side facing out when the sample is sent to the WSLH. - STEP 10.
-Put your samples in the mail with your regular outgoing mail or at the post office.
-The mailing label is postage paid, so you will not need any stamps. - STEP 11.
+You want the blank side facing out when the sample is sent to the WSLH.

+STEP 10.
+Bring the mailer to your post office.
+The mailing label is postage paid, so you will not need any stamps.

+STEP 11.
 Once the WSLH has received your samples, they will send you a new mailer to use for your next collection of samples.